TheRNB/KvasirSegmentation/README.md

 # Description
 ## Dataset
-This model is trained on the Kavsir-SEG dataset freely available for educaitonl use on [here](https://datasets.simula.no/kvasir-seg/).
+This model is trained on the Kvasir-SEG dataset freely available for educaitonl use on [here](https://datasets.simula.no/kvasir-seg/).

 ## Model Design
 This model uses the U-Net architecture introduced on [this wonderful paper](https://arxiv.org/abs/1505.04597) by Ronneberger.
 My implementation consists of 3 different sized models to test the effect of size on segmentation accuracy and overall accuracy: